handsome-steve/handsomesteves-colorful-logger/README.md

 # Handsome Steve's Colorful Logger

 #### Ever wanted to add some color to your LOGGER during the development of your minecraft mods in a simple, yet functional manner?<br>
 Well look no further, Handsome Steve has you covered!
-This simple library allows you to do just that by utilizing a wide range of pre-defined ANSI codes.<br><br>
+This simple library allows you to do just that by utilizing a wide range of pre-defined ANSI codes.<br>

 ## Installation
 Add the Modrinth Maven Repository to your `build.gradle` in the repositories section: